 In general, the term “alternative therapy” refers to any health treatment not standard in Western medical practice.
 When used alongside standard medical practices, alternative approaches are referred to as “complementary” medicine.

 The second highest alternative and complementary treatment tried we have also created an entire section about this.
-Note that there is a pharmaceutical option for cannabidiol (CBD) and that is found under the pharmaceutical section of this website.
+Note that there is a pharmaceutical option for cannabidiol (pharmaceutical section of this website.

 Medicinal herbology is the use of natural herbs, plants, and botanical knowledge to medically treat individuals.
 This practice includes using fresh plants, extracts or spices, herbs, and other naturally found growing elements across the world.
 Someone who practices herbalogy is an herbalist.
 Ayurvedic medicine generally uses herbs in their protocols.
 Ayurvedic medicine is a form of alternative medicine that is the traditional system of medicine of India and seeks to treat and integrate body, mind, and spirit using a comprehensive holistic approach especially by emphasizing diet, herbal remedies, exercise, meditation, breathing, and physical therapy

 - Spike lavender (Lavandula latifolia) [DO NOT confuse it with normal lavender – which is Lavandula angustifolia]